-Commercial drone mapping and drone data analytics platforms are transforming the construction industry.
-While a drone may seem like a fancy piece of equipment, it’s become no more unusual than a GPS rover, but just as essential.
+Commercial drone mapping and drone data analytics platforms are transforming construction sites all over the world.
+While a drone may seem like a fancy piece of equipment, it’s no more unusual than a rover, but just as essential.

 You can get the right drone and the right camera for a couple thousand dollars in most cases—a huge savings compared to traditional equipment.
 And unlike traditional professional surveyor tools you don’t need tons of special training and education to use it.

 Depending on where you’re located, you might not need any certification either—as with Australia, where flying small drones at low altitude is okay for anyone.
 In the US, you’d just need to get licensed with the FAA.

 Use a drone to survey your construction site

 Once you’ve flown your drone and photographed your site, that’s where a processing platform like Propeller comes in.

 Accessed from the browser on your device, the Propeller Platform is a drone mapping analytics platform that uses photogrammetry methods and our software to stitch the images together.
 This involves pinning the images to the ground control positions, and getting powerful computers and data experts to digest all the raw photos, find overlaps and common points in images, and make a 3D reconstruction of the terrain.

 Thanks to ground control points (GCPs) like our AeroPoints and a known coordinate system (local calibration or otherwise), your data is accurate.
 This means you can measure right off the visual representation of your site on your web browser.
 Know your site’s progress and productivity in a few clicks by reviewing the site timeline and checking the physical site against your design.

 Check your site’s progress often and easily